This article was written by Jerrold Casway

 However, at the end of August 1886, Ferguson and some of his teammates became sick during an extended heat wave on a western road trip because of “bad water in the west.”
 Initially, Ferguson and George Wood were sent home to recover, but when Charlie returned to the team his illness re-emerged.
 Again he asked Harry Wright for permission to leave the ball club.
 These incidents may have foretold that something was wrong with the Phillies’ ace pitcher.

 Although Ferguson was enjoying his best season, he had pitched 396 innings after a 405-inning campaign the previous year.
 He might have been 23 years old, but those were a lot innings for a pitcher who also played the outfield.
 Actually there were two main issues affecting the young Ferguson.
 First, Charlie complained of a weak arm and general fatigue when the team left Philadelphia on that last road trip.
 But Wright refused to give him permission to return to his Charlottesville home.
-Ferguson was torn by this decision because he did not want to take a “French leave” of the team.[fn]A “French leave” is a leave without permission or saying goodbye.[/fn]
+Ferguson was torn by this decision because he did not want to take a “French leave” of the team.6

-A few of his teammates doubted his illness and said it was a case of “home sickness” or “chicken heartedness.”[fn]Sporting Life, July 14, 1886; September 22, 1886.
-It may have been that his pregnant young bride was yearning for his return.[/fn] This commentary made little sense.
+A few of his teammates doubted his illness and said it was a case of “home sickness” or “chicken heartedness.”9 This commentary made little sense.
 It was probably an expression of some players’ frustration with Charlie’s state of mind.
 He was worn out and was distressed about his salary and with a troubling situation at home.
 Another factor was that Ferguson was a hypochondriac, “a confirmed crank on the subject of health.”
 Apparently, he was frequently afflicted with imaginary aliments.
 He even carried a medicine chest on road trips.
 It was said that Ferguson “swallowed enough medicine to kill an ordinary healthy man.”
-His teammates joked that he would pitch a good game whenever he was ailing.[fn]Ibid., May 9, 1888.[/fn] But manager Wright believed Ferguson was imagining one of his illnesses and was upset by the departure of his star player and suspended him for the remainder of the season.
-He also fined him $200 and threatened to blacklist him for his actions.[fn]The Sporting News, October 25, 1886; September 13, 1886.[/fn] When Ferguson returned to Philadelphia at the end of the year, he told John Rogers, the team’s litigious treasurer, that “I will lick someone before I leave this city … [without my full] salary.”[fn]Ibid., October 25, 1886.[/fn]
+His teammates joked that he would pitch a good game whenever he was ailing.10 But manager Wright believed Ferguson was imagining one of his illnesses and was upset by the departure of his star player and suspended him for the remainder of the season.
+He also fined him $200 and threatened to blacklist him for his actions.11 When Ferguson returned to Philadelphia at the end of the year, he told John Rogers, the team’s litigious treasurer, that “I will lick someone before I leave this city … [without my full] salary.”12

 Not spoken about during this controversy was the fact that Ferguson was worn down, possibly setting the stage for his eventual date with typhoid fever.
 Although newly married, the young Ferguson was still a fashionable man-about-town, who kept a highprofile lifestyle.
 Between the on-field demands on his physicality and his after-hours activities, Ferguson’s resistance was put in jeopardy.

 As Ferguson was wearing down, he again returned to the topic of compensation.
 Few in the league pitched or played more innings than Charlie, but he was dealing with a franchise that had the lowest salary scale in the league.
 It was judged that no Phillies player approached the league’s $2,000 maximum.
 Not to be overlooked was Charlie’s grievance about last season’s $200 fine.
 Having been paid $1,800 for each of the last two years, Ferguson believed his performance had earned him a raise.
-He reacted by joining three teammates in early November 1886 in demanding enhanced contracts for the upcoming season.[fn]Sporting Life, November 17, 1886.[/fn] To make extra money Ferguson and many of his teammates planned to play an extended exhibition tour in Cuba that winter.
-Ferguson, however, had second thoughts and for unspecified reasons stayed home in Virginia with his wife and their ailing baby.[fn]Ibid., November 3, 1886.[/fn]
+He reacted by joining three teammates in early November 1886 in demanding enhanced contracts for the upcoming season.13 To make extra money Ferguson and many of his teammates planned to play an extended exhibition tour in Cuba that winter.
+Ferguson, however, had second thoughts and for unspecified reasons stayed home in Virginia with his wife and their ailing baby.14

 He did not disappoint management.
-He was 22–10 with a 3.00 ERA, third best in the league even though he was put off by the new pitching rules affecting the pitching box and the placement of his pivot foot.[fn]Sporting Life, June 15, 1887.[/fn]
+He was 22–10 with a 3.00 ERA, third best in the league even though he was put off by the new pitching rules affecting the pitching box and the placement of his pivot foot.16

 Unfortunately, Ferguson’s season was marred by the tragic death in June of his infant daughter.
 As indicated above, Charlie threw himself into his ball playing.
 He appeared in 72 of 128 games (59%), had 264 at bats, and pitched 297 innings.
 Nevertheless, he went out to the West Coast after the season and played ball until his arm gave out.
-At this point a weary Ferguson returned east.[fn]The Sporting News, December 17, 1887; Sporting Life, November 2, 1887; November 9, 1887; November 23, 1887.[/fn] It was obvious that the rigors of the 1887 season had sapped his strength and brought on another bout of the exhaustion that had afflicted him at the end of 1886.
+At this point a weary Ferguson returned east.18 It was obvious that the rigors of the 1887 season had sapped his strength and brought on another bout of the exhaustion that had afflicted him at the end of 1886.

 Ferguson was depleted and very much run-down.
 He had lost some of his 170 pounds.
 In this weakened condition he was exposed to contaminated liquids or was infected by a bacteria carrier.
 Initially, Ferguson appeared normal and again coached baseball at Princeton.
 After he belatedly signed his 1888 contract, he played second base in early April preseason exhibitions against the American Association Athletics.

-Although Ferguson’s offense was lacking, he did play well in the field and was considered the team’s regular second baseman.[fn]Ibid., March 28, 1888; April 4, 1888; April 18, 1888.[/fn] By mid-April 1888 he began to exhibit signs of the illness.
+Although Ferguson’s offense was lacking, he did play well in the field and was considered the team’s regular second baseman.19 By mid-April 1888 he began to exhibit signs of the illness.
 It began with a high fever that was first diagnosed as malaria.
 But when red spots appeared on his chest, the diagnosis changed to typhoid.
 He was now confined to bed in his Broad Street residence in north Philadelphia for about three weeks.
 It was hoped that this convalescence would quell the disease.
 President Reach responded by bringing in Dr. William Pepper, a renowned physician at the University of Pennsylvania Hospital.
 He joined two other doctors who were attending Ferguson.
 Using hypodermic injections, they stabilized Ferguson’s blood pressure, but his high fever remained unbroken.

 On Saturday, April 28, his illness took a turn for the worse.
-By noon he sank into unconsciousness and all hope began to fade.[fn]Philadelphia Inquirer, April 30, 1888.[/fn]
+By noon he sank into unconsciousness and all hope began to fade.20

 Early that evening teammates began to arrive.
 He awoke when they spoke to him.
 Ferguson asked about that afternoon’s game against New York.
 They told him they had lost and he softly commented, “We are certainly having bad luck this year.”
 Ferguson then asked Sid Farrar to come closer and said, “Sid, I am afraid I am going to die.”
 Before Farrar could respond, Charlie again lost consciousness.
 The players went to get Ferguson’s young wife, Mary, who was reluctant to enter the room.
 Soon after her coming to his side, the doctor pronounced him dead.
 She became hysterical and passed out.
-By the time he died, most of his teammates, with the exception of Al Reach, John Rogers, and Harry Wright, were at the house.[fn]Public Ledger, April 30, 1888; The Sporting News, May 9, 1888.[/fn]
+By the time he died, most of his teammates, with the exception of Al Reach, John Rogers, and Harry Wright, were at the house.21

 The Phillies abruptly lost their star player to a bacterial infection.
 Many teams commemorated Charlie by wearing black armbands.
-But his ball club knew they could not replace a man whom the Boston press called “Ferguson Furioso.”[fn]Ibid., September 29, 1888.[/fn] No pitcher could fill that void in their rotation.
+But his ball club knew they could not replace a man whom the Boston press called “Ferguson Furioso.”24 No pitcher could fill that void in their rotation.
 They did find someone to take his place at second base, a youngster from Cleveland named Ed Delahanty.

 Four years later the team suffered another loss, the death of their starting center fielder, Ferguson’s teammate, Jimmy Fogarty.
 His death, too, resulted from a deadly bacterial infection that sapped the vitality of the franchise.